 - What can marketing do better?

-Once both teams come together to answer these questions, hold regular status meetings to check in, report on any progress, and discuss areas of improvement.
+Once both teams come together to answer these questions, hold regular status meetings to check in, report on any progress, and discuss areas for improvement.

 Establish a Service Level Agreement (SLA)